carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### Queue channels usage

-Once a channel is used/consumed by an operator or process it can not be used again.
+Queue channels can only be used once in a workflow, either connecting workflow input to process input, or process output to input for another process.

-If we add two `ch.view()` operation on the same channel object.
+If we add two `ch.view()` operations on the same channel object,

 ~~~
 ch = Channel.of(1,2,3)